-- o Graphic Projects
+- Graphic Projects

 - Photography Projects

-- o 2D Animation
+- \circ 2D Animation

-- o Sketching Projects
+- Sketching Projects

-- o 3D modelling Projects
+- 3D modelling Projects

 For graphic projects they have to create at least Seven graphics as per their guide instructions.

 For Photography projects students should have to create proper portfolio with at least 40 photographs for any topic which will be approved by your guide.